ahmedembeddedxx/ahmedembeddedxx/README.md

-## Hey there!!!
+## Hi, I'm Ahmed

 I am a BSc.
-Data Science undergraduate at FAST National University, Lahore and researcher in modern machine learning linear algebra.
+Data Science undergraduate at FAST National University Lahore.
+I'm a researcher in modern machine learning linear algebra and biotech.
 <br>
 <br>
-I'm a full stack developer (NextJS, ReactJS), machine learning developer (CV/NLP) and part-time data scientist (Spark Stack).
+I work as a machine learning developer (Comp. vis and NLP), full stack developer (NextJS, ReactJS) and part-time data scientist (spark stack).
 I do free and open source contributions, and mathematics for machine learning.
 So feel free to connect and message.

 ```bash
 # May the world have enough yeast, because the world isn't ready for how much I'm going to cook.